Hurt On The Job? Speak With Our Fort Dodge Area Workers’ Compensation Lawyers.

 The statute of limitations for filing an Iowa workers’ compensation claim is two years from the date of injury.
 However, you’ll need to ensure you properly and promptly report the injury to your employer soon after it happens.
 This is one of many steps you’ll need to take to protect your work injury claim and preserve your right to seek benefits.

-How Can An Experienced Workers’ Compensation Attorney Help You?
+How An Experienced Workers’ Compensation Attorney Can Help You

 Claiming benefits was designed to be easy, but injured workers too often encounter resistance from their employers and the workers’ compensation insurance companies.
 We work with clients who have become sick or injured at work in North-Central and Northwest Iowa.
 When you contact us, our attorneys will help you understand your rights and guide you through the workers’ compensation benefits claim process.